What size djembe drum do I need?

 Click on the table to see a bigger version.

+What size djembe drum do I need?
 The measurements in the table are for guidance and are taken from readily available online research.
 You may find that your class has bigger or smaller hands – and on average girls will tend to have slightly shorter hands than boys.

 Click here to download a printable version of the table with QR codes